syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Hyperlinks.md

 {% endhighlight %}

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Hyperlinks/Remove-hyperlink-from-shape).

 The following code example demonstrates how to remove a hyperlink from the text in a PowerPoint slide.